positively4th/fluid4node/README.md

 On a Debian distro on RPi, you can use `dpkg -L libfluidsynth1` to get a list of all the files installed for `libfluidsynth` (use `apt install libfluidsynth1` to install it).

-Find the path to the `libfluidsynth.so.1`, and pass this in as the value for `drivers`, for example:
+Find the path to the `libfluidsynth.so.1`, and pass this in as the value for `libs`, for example:

 ```javascript
 const f4n = require('fluid4node')({